ipspace/blog/content/posts/2021/06/single-metric-ucmp-hard.md

 What we'd like to have is 75% of the traffic going from L4 toward L1 (where it's spread between A,B, and C) and 25% of the traffic going toward L2.

-A simplistic approach assign humongous costs to the server links (so that the intra-fabric cost would be negligible compared to the total cost), but you'd still be stuck with 50:50 ratio between L1 and L2 -- no implementation of a link-state protocol I've seen so far is reducing the link cost based on availability of parallel links.
+A simplistic approach could assign humongous costs to the server links (so that the intra-fabric cost would be negligible compared to the total cost), but you'd still be stuck with 50:50 ratio between L1 and L2 -- no implementation of a link-state protocol I've seen so far is reducing the link cost based on availability of parallel links.
 S1 would see 10.42.0.1/32 prefix being available through L1 with exactly the same cost as through L2.

 Yet again, you could tweak the metrics, and change them automatically every time you add or remove a server (congratulations, you implemented self-driving software-defined network), but I wish you luck trying to troubleshoot that Rube Goldberg invention.